History of the nude in art

 The study and artistic representation of the human body has been a constant throughout the history of art, from prehistoric times (Venus of Willendorf) to the present day.
-One of the cultures where the artistic representation of the nude proliferated the most was Ancient Greece, where it was conceived as an ideal of perfection and absolute beauty, a concept that has endured in classical art until today, and largely conditioning the perception of Western society towards the nude and art in general.
-In the Middle Ages its representation was limited to religious themes, always based on biblical passages that justified it.
-In the Renaissance, the new humanist culture, of a more anthropocentric sign, propitiated the return of the nude to art, generally based on mythological or historical themes, while the religious ones remained.
+One of the cultures where the artistic representation of the nude proliferated most was Ancient Greece, where it was conceived as an ideal of perfection and absolute beauty.
+This concept has endured in classical art to the present day and largely conditioned Western society's perception of the nude and art in general.
+In the Middle Ages, its representation was limited to religious themes, always based on biblical passages that justified it.
+In the Renaissance, the new humanist culture, of a more anthropocentric bent, promoted the return of the nude to art, generally based on mythological or historical themes, while religious themes remained.
 It was in the 19th century, especially with Impressionism, when the nude began to lose its iconographic character and to be represented simply for its aesthetic qualities, the nude as a sensual and fully self-referential image.
-In more recent times, studies on the nude as an artistic genre have focused on semiotic analyses, especially on the relationship between the work and the viewer, as well as on the study of gender relations.
+In more recent times, studies on the nude as an artistic genre have focused on semiotic analyses, especially on the relationship between the work and the viewer, and on gender relations.
 Feminism has criticized the nude as an objectual use of the female body and a sign of the patriarchal dominance of Western society.
 Artists such as Lucian Freud and Jenny Saville have elaborated a non-idealized type of nude to eliminate the traditional concept of nudity and seek its essence beyond the concepts of beauty and gender.